Hydraulic Machinery

 Affinity Laws

-Scaling rules to predict pump or turbine performance under different operating conditions.
+Affinity laws are scaling rules to predict pump or turbine performance under different operating conditions.

 Pump Affinity Laws

-• Discharge (QQ): Varies directly with speed.
+• Discharge (QQ): Varies directly with the rotational speed.

 Q1Q2=N1N2\frac{Q_1}{Q_2} = \frac{N_1}{N_2}